 - Interest in floating rate products remained in high gear.
 On the CLO front, four new CLOs were issued during the week, bringing YTD levels to $53.4 billion.
 Meanwhile, retail loan funds posted another strong weekly inflow, to the tune of $899 million for the week ended May 5 according to Lipper.

 - In the secondary market, earnings season was in full effect, leading to price movements in both directions.
 CCCs, on average, saw the most meaningful upward action during the week, as investors continue to have a strong hunt for yield.

-- There were no defaults in the Index this week.
-The default rate by amount outstanding is at 4.11%.
+- There were no defaults in the Index during the week.
+The Index’s default rate by principal amount is currently at 1.73%.

 Source: S&P/LCD, S&P/LSTA Leveraged Loan Index and S&P Global Market Intelligence.
 Additional footnotes and disclosures on back page.
 Past performance is no guarantee of future results.
 Investors cannot invest directly in the Index.

 Following a flat return in March, senior loans regained the pace set in the first two months of the year, as the Index returned 0.51% in April, bringing the YTD return for the asset class to 2.30%.
 A healthy technical backdrop, stronger secondary trading levels, and a continued relatively low-vol environment were all drivers of the positive advance.
 The Index’s average Index bid price increased to 97.79 relative to March levels, representing a rise of 24 bps.
 Loans trading at par or higher are now roughly 16% of the Index versus none at this point last year.